 Ceremonial Koicha Matcha - Mukashi Katari

 Translated to Old Tale, Mukashi Katari is our ultra-premium matcha and is available in very limited quantities.
-These tea plants are grown on a separate farm and have an extremely small production resulting in a very limited supply.
+These tea plants are grown on a separate farm and have an extremely small production resulting in very limited supply.
 This is a connoisseur's class matcha and should be served as Koicha (thick tea).
 A koicha class matcha is much sweeter and milder tasting than regular usucha (thin tea).
-Because twice the amount of matcha powder is used to make a thicker consistency, a mild, bitter-free matcha is required.
+Because twice the amount of matcha powder is used to make a thicker consistency, mild, bitter-free matcha is required.
 This is achieved by handpicking leaves from plants that are at least 30 years old.
 Each leaf is specially selected and carefully picked by skilled hands.
 Today most tea leaves are trimmed by machine.
-Traditional hand picked matcha is rarely grown and is therefore very precious.
-The flavor and aroma of hand picked tea is much more mellow and smooth than tea trimmed by machine.
+Traditional hand-picked matcha is rarely grown and is therefore very precious.
+The flavor and aroma of hand-picked tea is much more mellow and smooth than tea trimmed by machine.

 The color is a bright, sprout green and the aftertaste is thick, sweet, and cleansing.

 - Exclusively grown on a designated farm in Uji, Kyoto

 - 1st harvest (Ichibancha) in early spring

 - Samidori and Asahi breeds of tea plant

 - 20-30 day shade-grown (tencha) by the way of "Tana"